 Terrorist attacks can happen anywhere in the world.
 The following information focuses on countries and risks most relevant to Australian travellers.

-- Indonesia: The 14 January 2016 attack in central Jakarta demonstrates that terrorists retain the intent to carry out deadly attacks.
+Indonesia: The January 2016 attack in central Jakarta demonstrates that terrorists retain the intent to carry out deadly attacks.
+A November 2016 attack on a church in East Kalimantan, killing one, demonstrates the interest of militants in attacking places of worship.
+Local police continue to disrupt terrorist cells in Bali, Jakarta and elsewhere in Java, West Nusa Tenggara, Sumatra and South Sulawesi.
 In the past, terrorists have launched a number of attacks against Indonesian security forces and locations frequented by foreigners such as nightclubs, restaurants, hotels and embassies.
 Major attacks have been carried out in Bali and Jakarta, killing a large number of foreigners, including many Australians.
-In recent years authorities have disrupted terrorist cells in Bali, Jakarta and elsewhere in Java, West Nusa Tenggara, Sumatra and South Sulawesi.
 We continue to receive information that indicates that terrorists may be planning attacks in Indonesia, which could take place anywhere at any time.

-- Thailand: A bomb attack at the Erawan shrine central Bangkok killed 20 people and injured over 120 in August 2015.
-There is also a long-standing terrorist threat centred in the southern provinces closest to Malaysia.
-Attacks by separatists have claimed the lives of more than 6,000 people in the past decade.
+Thailand: A bomb attack at the Erawan shrine central Bangkok killed 20 people and injured over 120 in August 2015.
+In August 2016, over a dozen bombings and arson attacks occurred in multiple locations causing four deaths and over thirty injuries.
+Incidents occurred at locations frequented by tourists, including Hua Hin, Patong Beach and Loma Park in Phuket, Phang Nga, Trang, and Surat Thani.
+There is also a long-standing terrorist threat centred in the southern border provinces closest to Malaysia.
+Attacks by separatists have claimed the lives of more than 6,000 people in southern Thailand in the past decade.
 For this reason we recommend against all travel to the provinces of Yala, Pattani, Narathiwat and Songkhla, or overland by train or road to and from the Malaysian border through these provinces, due to high levels of ongoing violence.

 South and West Asia